 Scales, arpeggios; attention to all technical deficiencies; etudes and technical studies from Carl Flesch, Kayser, Mazas, Kreutzer and Sevcik; sonatas, concertos and other repertoire by Handel, Mozart, Schubert and old Italian masters in addition to other classical composers.
-Both semesters, one-to-two hours.
+Both semesters, one to two credits.
 Prerequisite: Violin Audition.